Sergey Khandozhko: Early career

 Making his professional MMA debut in 2011 against Dmitry Lapatin, winning by technical knockout in the first round.
 Studying at the university of the system of the Ministry of Internal Affairs of Russia and not having enough time for full-fledged training, they studied with a classmate V. Myasnikov in the kitchen of the hostel.
-He suffered his first defeat from Eduard Vardanyan in May 2013 at the Legend tournament, where Alexander Emelianenko and Bob Sapp met in the main battle.
+He suffered his first defeat from Eduard Vartanyan in May 2013 at the Legend tournament, where Alexander Emelianenko and Bob Sapp met in the main battle.

 Khandozhko compiled a 25–5–1 record fighting on the Russian regional scene, fighting most notably with Absolute Championship Berkut, where he faced the likes of future ACA Welterweight champ and fellow UFC fighter Albert Duraev, losing by the way of unanimous decision, but also the likes of Ben Alloway, who he lost to via rear-naked choke in the third round.

 In the bout right before signing with the UFC, Khandozhko faced Adriano Rodrigues at S-70: Plotforma Cup 2018, where he won the bout via body kick KO in the second round.

 Ultimate Fighting Championship

-Khandozhko was expected to make his UFC debut against Bartosz Fabiński on June 1, 2019 at UFC Fight Night: Gustafsson vs. Smith, but Fabiński pulled out due to injury and was replaced by Rostem Akman.
+Khandozhko was expected to make his UFC debut against Bartosz Fabiński on June 1, 2019, at UFC Fight Night: Gustafsson vs. Smith, but Fabiński pulled out due to injury and was replaced by Rostem Akman.
 Sergey won the bout via unanimous decision.